Your Wish Is Our Command

 Colour Match Your Canoe

-If you want your canoe to be restored back to original - including the colour, we will colour-match the original canvas and paint the new canvas the same colour.
+If you want your canoe to be restored back to original - including the colour, GCP will colour-match the original canvas and paint the new canvas the same colour.

 Chestnut Canoe Company Red

 The image of a red canoe gliding over a still lake at first light is part of the Canadian landscape.
 The Chestnut Canoe Company produced their pleasure canoes in either dark forest green or what is now referred to as "Canoe Red".
-We have matched the original colour to give you that iconic red canoe.
+KRC colour-matched the original paint and passed the formulation on to GCP to give you that iconic red canoe.

 Chestnut Prospector